 Broker non-votes may occur because certain beneficial holders of our Common Stock hold their shares in "street name" through a broker or other nominee that is a member of the New York Stock Exchange.
 Under the rules of the New York Stock Exchange, we believe the only item of business to be acted upon at our Annual Meeting with respect to which such broker or nominee will be permitted to exercise voting discretion is item 7, the ratification of the appointment of Ernst & Young LLP to serve as our independent auditors for 2023.
 Therefore, if a beneficial holder of our Common Stock does not give the broker or nominee specific voting instructions on items 1, 2, 3, 4, 5, 6 or 8, such holder's shares will not be voted on that item and a broker non-vote will occur.
-Broker non-votes will have no effect on the voting results for such items of business.
+Broker non-votes will have no effect on the voting results for items 1, 2, 3 and 8.
+Broker non-votes will have the effect of a vote against items 4, 5 and 6.